You want smart political talk without the meltdowns?

 I mean, do we really want a government like that?

-The answer is hell yes we do, and we've been waiting for a very long time.
+The answer is, hell yes, we do, and we've been waiting for a very long time.

-Well, you know, there are a lot of people who always said if we get these including me, you get the real talent in the private sector to come into government, it could really make a difference.
+Well, you know, there are a lot of people who always said if we get these, including me, you get the real talent in the private sector to come into government, it could really make a difference.

-Uh is there any chance this won't work, that there's something they don't know about the government?
+Is there any chance this won't work, that there's something they don't know about the government?

-Well, there's a lot that they don't know about government, but we've also seen proof positive that knowing something about government doesn't assure or even uh suggest success, does it?
+Well, there's a lot that they don't know about government, but we've also seen proof positive that knowing something about government doesn't assure or even suggest success, does it?

-Uh I mean, look at the people that have been I mean, Kerry's been in government his whole life, the Clintons in government their whole lives.
+I mean, look at the people that have been, I mean, Kerry's been in government his whole life.

 Do we really want to try that particular model again?